Bangladesh Liberation War: Sri Lanka

 Sri Lanka (then called Ceylon) saw the partition of Pakistan as an example for itself and feared India might use its enhanced power against it in the future.
 Despite the left-wing government of Sirimavo Bandaranaike following a neutral non-aligned foreign policy, Sri Lanka decided to help Pakistan in the war.
 As Pakistani aircraft could not fly over Indian territory, they would have to take a longer route around India and so they stopped at Bandaranaike Airport in Sri Lanka where they were refueled before flying to East Pakistan.

 Arab world

 As many Arab countries were allied with both the United States and Pakistan, it was easy for Kissinger to encourage them to participate.
-He sent letters to both, the King of Jordan and the King of Saudi Arabia.
+He sent letters to both, the king of Jordan and the king of Saudi Arabia.
 Nixon gave permission for Jordan to send ten F-104s and promised to provide replacements.
 According to author Martin Bowman, "Libyan F-5s were reportedly deployed to Sargodha AFB, perhaps as a potential training unit to prepare Pakistani pilots for an influx of more F-5s from Saudi Arabia."

-Libyan dictator Gaddafi also personally directed a strongly worded letter to Indian Prime Minister Indira Gandhi accusing her of aggression against Pakistan, which endeared him to all Pakistanis.
-In addition to these three countries, an unidentified Middle Eastern ally also supplied Pakistan with Mirage IIIs.
+Libyan dictator Gaddafi also personally directed a strongly worded letter to Indian prime minister Indira Gandhi accusing her of aggression against Pakistan, which endeared him to all Pakistanis.